List of content you will read in this article:

 What is virtualisation?

-With virtualisation, you are able to build various simulated environments as well as some dedicated resources within a single hardware system.
+With Virtualisation, you can build various simulated environments and some dedicated resources within a single hardware system.

-Hypervisor, a software, is used that helps you to connect with the hardware and divide a single system into various distinct and secure environments known as virtual machines.
+Hypervisor, a software, helps you connect with the hardware and divide a single system into various distinct and secure environments known as virtual machines.
 These virtual machines rely on the ability of a hypervisor to bifurcate the resources of the machine from the hardware and distribute them later on appropriately.